Ernanm280/preparing-ad-inf-azure/README.md

 * Under `IP configurations`, change the Private IP from **Dynamic** to **Static** and save

+The Domain Controllers' IP is configured as static to ensure consistent network communication.
+It must have a static IP so clients can reliably locate it for DNS and authentication services.

  <img width="572" height="621" alt="Screenshot 2026-03-02 183115" src="https://github.com/user-attachments/assets/2344b303-daae-423e-b7be-3ea99c58717b" />

+**Disable Firewall (Temporary for Testing)**

+**Steps**:
 * Connect to `DC-1` using Remote Desktop
 * Open Windows Firewall settings
 * Temporarily disable the **Windows Firewall** for testing connectivity

+Firewall is temporarily disabled to allow connectivity testing between virtual machines.
+This allows `ICMP` (ping) traffic for testing.
+In production, firewall rules would be configured instead of disabling it.

 <img width="762" height="669" alt="Screenshot 2026-03-02 183943" src="https://github.com/user-attachments/assets/e7a15d53-6d87-4875-8fcc-96ad3d78415c" />